nextgis/docs_ngcom/source/help.rst

 You can send bug-reports to info@nextgis.com.

-Direct support and more functionality are available under Mini and Premium plans (`details <http://nextgis.com/nextgis-com/plans>`_).
+Direct support and more functionality are available under Premium plan (`details <http://nextgis.com/nextgis-com/plans>`_).

+Informal support and discussions regarding the service are available in the public channel `NextGIS <https://t.me/nextgis_talks>`_